niko-la-petrovic/Youtube-Playlist-Exporter/README.md

 # Latest Notes
 - The program/code can be used to export data about playlists or playlist videos obtained from Youtube's v3 API.
-- The current implementation can export **only public playlists.** This is a feature to add.
+- The current implementation can export **only public playlists.** Exporting private playlists is a feature to add.
 - The current implementation works by accessing Youtube's API.
 Therefore **you must create your own API key** at the Google Developers Console.
 You can follow [this](https://developers.google.com/youtube/v3/getting-started) article if you are not familiar with it.
 - I will work on making the documentation more complete.
 - Only Windows binaries are avaliable as of now.